The ones where a couple happily dusts, folds, and sparkles through their perfectly curated home?

 The house may never be perfect.

-The floor may always be partially covered in “treasures.”
+The desk may always be partially covered in “treasures.”

 But the love, laughter, and life in our home?
 Absolutely intact.